Oshellz/QA_Test_for_Stealth.money/Readme.md

 The platform demonstrates a working structure for core crypto purchase functionality; however, several defects and inconsistencies were identified, particularly in validation, communication feedback, and transaction flow reliability.

-Further fixes and re-testing are recommended before production deployment.
+Although, all discovered bugs has been fixed, further re-testing and subsequent fixes are recommended.

 ---